 Software Development Life Cycle (SDLC)

 SDLC is a process that creates a structure of development of software.
-There are different phases within SDLC, and each phase has its own different activity.
-It makes development team able to design, create and deliver a high-quality product.
+There are different phases within SDLC, and each phase has its various activities.
+It makes the development team able to design, create, and deliver a high-quality product.

 SDLC describes various phases of software development and the order of execution of phases.
 Each phase requires deliverable from the previous phase in a life cycle of software development.
-Requirements are translated into design, design into development and development into testing, after testing it is given to the client.
+Requirements are translated into design, design into development and development into testing; after testing, it is given to the client.